processing/art-plus-code/_curriculum/01-02_Lessons.md

 **Code Snippet:** [ellipseMode()](https://editor.p5js.org/xinemata/sketches/-AxE_NPc-).
 {: .notice--info}

-**Tips:** Alternatively, if you want to set the anchor point for rectangles to the center, you can use the [rectMode()](https://p5js.org/reference/p5/rectMode/) feature and set it to CENTER.
+**Tip:** Alternatively, if you want to set the anchor point for rectangles to the center, you can use the [rectMode()](https://p5js.org/reference/p5/rectMode/) feature and set it to CENTER.
 {: .notice--success}

 After adding the [ellipseMode()](https://p5js.org/reference/p5/ellipseMode/) feature, your ellipse should be aligned to the upper-left corner.
 Now, let’s combine this drawing with the rectangle we drew: